2022 Bnei Brak shootings: Aftermath

 As the results of the attack became known on Israeli TV, multiple videos showing celebrations at Jenin near the terrorist's home village of Ya'abad were posted on social media.
-These were later documented and distributed on the Israeli media.
+These were later documented and distributed in the Israeli media.

 Israeli Prime Minister Naftali Bennett released a statement condemning the attack and announced increased security measures over the following days.

 Hamas and the Islamic Jihad Movement in Palestine both congratulated the attack.

 Neil Wigan and Dimiter Tzantchev, the British and European Union ambassadors to Israel respectively, were the first foreign representatives to condemn the killings.

 President of the Palestinian National Authority Mahmoud Abbas said that "the killing of Palestinian and Israeli civilians only leads the situation to deteriorate" in an official statement.
 French President Emmanuel Macron also condemned the attack and said his thoughts were "with the victims and their loved ones".
 Abdullah II of Jordan issued a condemnation the following day.

 The Ukrainian embassy in Israel confirmed reports that the two pedestrians killed at the grocery store were Ukrainian nationals, and urged for "the upscale of violence and terrorism ... [to] be stopped."
 The Jerusalem Post wrote that the attack acquired "a boost of international solidarity" for Israel, with denouncements of the attack coming from the Turkish embassy in Tel Aviv, the Indian ministries of Defence and External Affairs, United Nations Secretary-General António Guterres, Japan, and Egypt.

-In Beirut, Lebanon, supporters of Hezbollah celebrated on the streets and candies were handed out in celebration for the attack in Bnei Brak.
+In Beirut, Lebanon, supporters of Hezbollah celebrated on the streets and candies were handed out in celebration of the attack in Bnei Brak.